 - for fried rice

-- used to take French toast to the next level
+- French toast (it'll take it to the next level!)

-- fried (sunny side) and eaten with rice (This is more common in Thai cuisine vs Chinese food)
+- fried on the sunny side and eaten with rice (This is more common in Thai cuisine vs Chinese food)

 The salted egg whites can be: